-A Cochlear Implant is an electronic device that bypasses the damaged outer hair cells of the Cochlear, to provide direct electrical stimulation to the nerve fibers.
-Unlike a hearing aid, it does not rely on the remaining hearing ability but rather replaces the hair cell function.
+A Cochlear Implant is an electronic device that is surgically inserted to replace the function of damaged hair cells in the inner ear (cochlea) and provide direct electrical stimulation to the hearing nerve.

-A Cochlear Implant allows the recipient to access speech and environmental sounds.
-There are many factors that will determine the long term success of an implant.
+A cochlear implant allows the recipient to access speech and environmental sounds.
+There are many factors that will determine whether a person with a hearing loss is a suitable candidate to receive a cochlear implant, as well as the long term success of an implant.

 Who is a Candidate?

 A person is a Cochlear Implant candidate when they no longer achieve adequate benefit from their hearing aids.
-This can be a baby, a child or an adult, with a sudden hearing loss or a progressive hearing loss.
-If you are not sure if you or a loved one is a candidate, please contact JCIC for an assessment.
+A recipient can be a baby, a child or an adult, with a sudden hearing loss, a progressive hearing loss or a congenital hearing loss.